 Snort is an intrusion detection and prevention system.
 It can be configured to simply log detected network events to both log and block them.
 Thanks to OpenAppID detectors and rules, Snort package enables application detection and filtering.
-The package is available to install from System > Package Manager.
+The package is available to install in the pfSense® webGUI from System > Package Manager.
 Snort operates using detection signatures called rules.
 Snort rules can be custom created by the user, or any of several pre-packaged rule sets can be enabled and downloaded.

 The Snort package currently offers support for these pre-packaged rules:

 Emerging Threats Pro Rules

 OpenAppID Open detectors and rules for application detection

 The Snort GPLv2 Community Rules and the Emerging Threats Open Rules are both available for free with no registration required.
 The Snort VRT rules are offered in two forms.
 One is a registered-user version which is free, but requires registration at http://www.snort.org.
 The registered-user free version only provides access to rules that are 30-days old or more in age.
 A Snort VRT paid subscription can be purchased, and it offers twice-weekly (and sometimes more frequent) updates to the rules.
 The Emerging Threats Pro rules are offered to paid subscribers only and offer almost daily updates to address fast-changing threats.